 - The department is mobilising Australia’s scientific expertise to undertake technical cooperation activities with our trading partners, including capacity-building and strengthened regulatory assurance.
 These activities help to overcome technical constraints that currently impede mutually beneficial two-way trade.

 - ABEI is boosting the department’s capacity to give exporters the information they need to grow their exports.

 - Access to timely in-market intelligence is essential to support export growth, particularly in new markets where Australian businesses do not have existing relationships.

 - Automated collection, processing and analysis of market information is enabling us to create more informative intelligence products in shorter timeframes.
-The following infographics detail agriculture, fisheries and forestry trade highlights from the first quarter of 2021.
+The following infographics detail agriculture, fisheries and forestry trade highlights.

 If you have difficulty accessing these files, visit web accessibility for assistance.